-CMNTY is proud to be prominently featured in the updated CMX Guide To Community Platforms, a well written paper to help you compare community software.
-By filing CMNTY under the “all-in-one solution for building online communities”, CMX recognizes the versatility and flexibility of the tool.
+CMNTY is proud to be prominently featured in the updated CMX Guide To Community Platforms.
+A well written paper to help you compare online community software.
+By filing CMNTY under the all-in-one solution for building online communities, CMX recognizes the versatility and flexibility of the tool.
 Especially when compared to other software providers.

-CMX is am independent media and training company that helps organizations build and grow communities of all shapes and sizes.
+CMX is am independent media and training company.
+It helps organizations build and grow communities of all shapes and sizes.
 Since 2014, CMX has served the online community industry with best-in-class content, training, user reviews and workshops.

 8 Important Questions

 Within the Guide To Community Platforms, you can tell that CMX really took the time to help the reader create a better sense of what they need from a platform.
-The guide compares community platforms, customer engagement communities, and tools to build social networks.
+The guide compares community platforms, customer engagement communities, and other online software used to build social networks.
 It takes into account if the buyer might be looking for integration of a forum into a website or is searching for a more stand-alone solution.

 To help software buyers, the guide provides a list of 8 central questions that will help community managers make the right decision:

 - Have you already developed a community or are you starting from scratch?

 - How large do your want your community to be?

 - Which need will your community serve?